WebMonitor.fyi logoWebMonitor.fyi

 Set Up Your First International Policy Monitor

 International policy monitoring is easy to neglect across some jurisdictions and expensive when neglected.
-WebMonitor.fyi handles the polling, multi-language reading, and diff tracking across the international sources you care about.
+WebMonitor.fyi handles the polling, multi-language reading, and change summaries across the international pages you care about.
 Sign up for a free account and run your first international policy monitor in under 5 minutes.
 The pricing page lists paid plans by check frequency and monitor count.